The Avery Homestead

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Squire Mott Grist Mill (about 800 feet away, measured in a direct line); Paul the Tailor Building (approx. 1.3 miles away); Monorail (approx. 1.4 miles away); The Lace Mill (approx. 1.6 miles away); Site of Hart's Tavern (approx. 1.7 miles away); Hart's Tavern (approx. 1.7 miles away); The Wreck of the Louis V. Place (approx. 1.7 miles away); The Wreck of the Nahum Chapin (approx. 1.7 miles away).
 Touch for a list and map of all markers in East Patchogue.

 Regarding The Avery Homestead.
 Note that the marker is located on posted private property.
 The marker is not quite legible from the sidewalk, and the lead photo here reflects that.
 The transcription provided here of the marker was taken from the February 25, 1976 issue of the Long Island Advance (p.
 2-A).

 1. Plaques Trace Avery Tract History (Long Island Advance, February 5, 1976).
 (Submitted on May 17, 2019.)

 2. Avery Homestead, East Patchogue, Town of Brookhaven (Preservation Long Island).
 (Submitted on May 17, 2019.)

 Credits.
 This page was last revised on May 17, 2019.
-This page originally submitted on May 17, 2019, by Andrew Ruppenstein of Sacramento, California.
-This page has been viewed 57 times since then.
+It was originally submitted on May 17, 2019, by Andrew Ruppenstein of Sacramento, California.
+This page has been viewed 173 times since then and 8 times this year.
 Photos: 1, 2. submitted on May 17, 2019, by Andrew Ruppenstein of Sacramento, California.